-With the impending departure of FedEx in the near future, GFK is forecast to process less than 700,000 pounds of mail and cargo annually through the planning period.
+With the departure of FedEx, GFK is forecast to process less than 700,000 pounds of mail and cargo annually through the planning period.
 The current processing and storage building more than meets any anticipated any anticipated all-cargo need.
 Remaining air cargo sort operations should be relocated from the Alpha Apron to the cargo facility.
 Certain portions of the building may be able to be reutilized without impacting cargo operations.